CHAPTER ONE

 “Why?”

-“You’re gonna see a doctor then we’ll write up an incident report.
+“You've been shot at, that's why.”
+She studied his face, assessing the wounds.
+“You're going to see a doctor, then we'll write up an incident report.
 Can you drive or should I call paramedics?”

 His lower lip quivered.
 “I'm m-moving here.”